 Conduits: Paintings from the 1980s.
-Peter Halley's personal exhibition on view at Mudam museum in Luxembourg.
+Peter Halley's personal exhibition on view at Mudam Luxembourg.

-The exhibition will be accompanied by a richly illustrated catalog including a major interview with the artist, an essay by the curator and two unpublished texts by Paul Pieroni and Tim Griffin.
+The exhibition is accompanied by a richly illustrated catalog including a major interview with the artist, an essay by the curator and two unpublished texts by Paul Pieroni and Tim Griffin.

 News and events

 "Plus que géo" (More than Geo) - texts on John Phillip Abbott, Lisa Beck, Peter Halley and Blair Thurman in artpress n°510, May 2023

 "40 Years Later, The Return of Halley's Day-Glo Comet" by Max Lakin for The New York Times, April 2023

 Peter Halley participates in the group show "After “The Wild”: Contemporary Art from The Barnett and Annalee Newman Foundation Collection" at the Jewish Museum, NY.